Skip to content

 Carbon-filled acetal (20% CF)3.5 m/s (700 ft/min)~0.12 MPa·m/sDryCF self-lubricates — better dry PV than unfilled; stiffer tooth

 MakerStage CNC machines acetal gears in unfilled POM-H and POM-C from module 1.0 and larger.
-Our free DFM review includes tooth profile review — we flag undercut, insufficient root radius, and face width concerns before your gears are cut.
+Upload your drawing or CAD file so the quote review can flag undercut, insufficient root radius, and face width concerns before production.

 Section 5 of 5